mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 | Participant Interviews      | 4 x 90 min (average)  interviews                          | One collected via zoom meeting and stored as mp4 files.
 Three recorded via flashback pro with screen capture to capture exploration of games and assets created.                     | After P3 |

-### Auto-ethnographic data collection via journal notes and other artefacts to do with facilitation and tool use
+### Auto-ethnographic data collection via journal notes and other artefacts to do with facilitation and tool use - VERY SHORT - MOVE SOME TO LATER.

 I used journal notes extensively in a notebook format and in electronic format written on a tablet.
 These notes involved a mix of session planning, resource planning, immediate reflections on sessions, and notes on links with existing literature.